An Introduction to Neural Data Compression: Learned quantization and rate control

 Various entropy models have been proposed to reduce the bit-rate and improve the rate-distortion performance of neural lossy compression, using largely the same modeling ideas as for lossless compression.

-In most approaches before uniform quantization, such as binarization or VQ with learned codebooks, an autoregressive entropy model (a.k.a., ``context model'') is most often used, either with a PixelCNN-like neural model \cite{li2017learning, toderici2017full, mentzer2018conditional}, or an off-the-shelf adaptive entropy coder \cite{agustsson2017soft}.

-More possibilities have been explored in approaches based on uniform quantization, where the entropy model can be conveniently parameterized in terms of a density model $p$ (``prior density'') as in Eq.~\ref{eq:integer-entropy-model}.
-Perhaps the simplest choice is a fully-factorized $p$, resulting in a factorized entropy model.
+Following quantization, various models can be used to further losslessly compress the resulting discrete representations --- for instance, autoregressive models \cite{li2017learning}\cite{toderici2017full}\cite{mentzer2018conditional} or off-the-shelf adaptive entropy codes \cite{agustsson2017soft}.
+The most common approach in end-to-end methods is to combine uniform quantization with an entropy model parameterized in terms of a density $p$ as in Eq.~\ref{eq:integer-entropy-model}.
+The simplest choice is a fully-factorized $p$, resulting in a factorized entropy model.
 Each marginal of $p$ is typically parameterized as a mixture distribution \cite{theis2017cae}, or indirectly as the derivative of a deep CDF model \cite{balle2018hyper} (exploiting the relation in Eq.~\ref{eq:discretized-entropy-model-via-difference-of-CDFs}).

-Going beyond factorized entropy models, recent research has explored latent-variable modeling, autoregressive modeling, and their combination, to increase the flexibility of the prior density $p$ and improve the compression rate \cite{balle2018hyper, minnen2018joint, minnen2020channel}.
+Going beyond factorized entropy models, recent research has explored latent-variable modeling, autoregressive modeling, and their combination, to increase the flexibility of the prior density $p$ and improve the compression bit-rate \cite{balle2018hyper}\cite{minnen2018joint}\cite{minnen2020channel}.
 The basic latent variable model approach, commonly referred to as the \textit{hyperprior} approach \cite{balle2018hyper}, expresses the entropy model's underlying density through an additional hierarchy of latent variables $\h$ (``hyper-latents''),